 Foster a supportive and collaborative work environment where new caregivers feel comfortable asking questions and seeking help.
 Encourage open communication and ensure that new hires know who to approach with their concerns or queries.
 A culture of support and collaboration helps build trust and confidence, making it easier for new caregivers to integrate into the team and perform their roles effectively.

-Provide new caregivers with “insider tips” and best practices to help them succeed in their roles.
+Provide new caregivers with “insider tips” and best onboarding best practices to help them succeed in their roles.
 This could include advice on how to handle specific situations, recommendations for managing time and tasks efficiently, and tips for building positive relationships with clients and colleagues.
 Sharing these insights helps new hires navigate their roles more effectively and enhances their overall performance.

 3. Recognize & Appreciate New Caregiver Contributions